094459/q-workshop/README.md

 ![Amazon Q Developer Chat interface](images/q-vscode-screen-layout.png)

 You can click on the + to open several chat sessions.
 When using Amazon Q Developer, the plugin will remember the conversations and use that in subsequent responses.
 This is very helpful when using Amazon Q to work through and troubleshoot issues.
 We will see this throughout this lab.
+You can open up to ten of these different tabs or conversations.

 Amazon Q Developer also has some power features which are invoked using the /